aaydin-tr/divisor/README.md

 While Divisor has several features, there are also some areas for improvement that are planned for future releases:

 - [ ] Add support for other protocols, such as TCP or UDP.
-- [ ] Add TLS support for frontend.
+- [x] Add TLS support for frontend.
-- [ ] Support HTTP/2 and HTTP/3 protocols.
+- [x] Support HTTP/2 in frontend server.
 - [ ] Add more load balancing algorithms, such as,
   - [x] least connection
   - [ ] sticky round-robin